-Mezzo-soprano Taylor Raven is in her first year as a member of LA Opera's Domingo-Colburn-Stein Young Artist Program during the 2017/18 season.
+Mezzo-soprano Taylor Raven joined LA Opera's Domingo-Colburn-Stein Young Artist Program during the 2017/18 season.